cormullion/Thebes.jl/docs/src/basics.md

 !!! note

-    Notice that all the graphics drawn are 2D graphics.
+    Remember that all the graphics drawn are 2D graphics.
 This isn't real 3D, remember!
 The human brain is quite adaptable, though.

 In the next example, each random 3D point is drawn twice, the second time with a zero z coordinate, to make shadows.